-The FedEx Cup Playoffs are a series of three events, played after the PGA Tour regular season in August and September, to determine the FedExCup Champion.
+The FedEx Cup Playoffs are a series of three events, played after the PGA Tour regular season in August, to determine the FedExCup Champion.

 There have been tweaks made to the format over the years along with bigger prize pots, making this one of the most lucrative tournament stretches in the world of golf.

 The FedEx Cup Playoffs are the final three events in the season-long race to be crowned FedEx Cup champion on the PGA Tour.

 The winner of the Tour Championship, the last of those three tournaments, will also claim the FedEx Cup trophy and the $18 million prize.

 The Playoffs take place in August at the end of the regular season and are played over a three-week stretch, starting with the FedEx St. Jude Championship at TPC Southwind, Memphis from August 12th to 18th, 2024.

 It's then on to the second event, the BMW Championship, which is rotated around different courses and, in 2024, will take place at Castle Pines Golf Club in Castle Rock, Colorado from August 19th to 24th, 2024.

 The Tour Championship is held at East Lake Golf Club, Atlanta and will run from August 28th to September 1st, 2024.